SongXia-NYU/drug_discovery_perspective/README.md

 pip install .
 ```

-I you have trouble installing mdtraj, try installing it with conda
+If you have trouble installing mdtraj, try installing it with conda
 ``` bash
 conda install -c conda-forge mdtraj
 ```

-To properly prepare the receptors for the calculation of β-score require the installation of 3rd party tools
+Proper preparation of the receptors for the calculation of β-score requires the installation of 3rd party tools
 - [`pdb2pqr30`](https://pdb2pqr.readthedocs.io/en/latest/)
 - [`MGLtools`](https://ccsb.scripps.edu/mgltools/)